 - Post-exhaustion training

-Secondary muscles are essential as they allow primary muscles to perform their task or function smoothly.
-There are two sets of secondary muscles in the chest, deltoids, and triceps; both are important for building the chest’s primary muscles.
+Secondary muscles are essential, as they allow primary muscles to perform their task or function smoothly.
+For example, there are two sets of secondary muscles in the chest, deltoids, and triceps; both are important for building the chest’s primary muscles.